judithpatudith/blog/content/posts/github-pr-tips.md

 draft: false
 ---

 A pull request is a GitHub-specific concept that allows repository (repo) maintainers to compare changes you request with the current versions of the files you're changing.
-For background on the process of changing files with Git see the introductions.
+For background on the process of changing files with Git see introductions [one](../git-for-skeptics-1/) and [two](../git-for-skeptics-2/).

 # What's the point of a Pull Request?